pallets/click/docs/why.rst

 Why not Argparse?
 -----------------

 Click is internally based on ``optparse`` instead of ``argparse``.
 This is an implementation detail that a user does not have to be concerned with.
-The reason Click is not using argparse is it has some problematic behaviors that make handling arbitrary command line interfaces
+Click is not based on argparse because it has some behaviors that make handling arbitrary command line interfaces hard:
-hard:

-*   argparse has built-in magic behavior to guess if something is an argument or an option.
-This behavior becomes a problem when dealing with incomplete command lines; the parsers behaviour becomes unpredictable without full knowledge of a command line.
+*   argparse has built-in behavior to guess if something is an argument or an option.
+This becomes a problem when dealing with incomplete command lines; the behaviour becomes unpredictable without full knowledge of a command line.
 This goes against Click's ambitions of dispatching to subparsers.
-*   argparse currently does not support disabling of interspersed arguments.
-Without this feature, it's not possible to safely implement Click's nested parsing nature.
+*   argparse does not support disabling interspersed arguments.
+Without this feature, it's not possible to safely implement Click's nested parsing.

 Why not Docopt etc.?
 --------------------

-Docopt, and many tools like, it are cool in how they work, but very few of these tools deal with nesting of commands and composability in a way like Click.
+Docopt, and many tools like it, are cool in how they work, but very few of these tools deal with nesting of commands and composability in a way like Click.
 To the best of the developer's knowledge, Click is the first Python library that aims to create a level of composability of applications